Blog >

 • Cloud vendors sold “foundations for innovation”

 And in a relatively stable world, this worked.
+Because risk felt distant and waiting felt acceptable.

 What changed

-• Geopolitical instability disrupting supply chains and delivery
+• Geopolitical instability disrupting supply chains

 • AI hallucinations and automation errors playing out at scale